To build your own Itinerary, click to add an item to your Itinerary basket.

 You are here: Home > Ideas & Inspiration > Top Ideas > Top Tips for Autumn

-The Windsor Fringe is the second oldest fringe in the UK and highlights include the Kenneth Branagh Award for New Drama Writing.
-The festival is a veritable smorgasbord of cultural treats!
+The Windsor Fringe (2023 dates tbc) is the second oldest fringe in the UK and the festival is a veritable smorgasbord of cultural treats!
 From talks and walks to music and exhibitions, there's bound to be something to appeal.

-This year’s Windsor Festival features a full programme of music and talks over two weeks, including concerts in some very special venues in and around Windsor.
+This year’s Windsor Festival (16 September to 1 October 2023) features a full programme of music and talks over two weeks, including concerts in some very special venues in and around Windsor.
 Every year the world’s finest musicians, writers, artists and local performers entertain and delight festival audiences, celebrating Windsor's special place as a royal town and inspiring the next generation of artistic talent and creativity.

-Cliveden, near Maidenhead, is the setting for the two-day Cliveden Literary Festival, 15-16 October, which features a high-profile line-up of writers, historians, politicians and cultural figures.
+Cliveden, near Maidenhead, is the setting for the two-day Cliveden Literary Festival (above), 30 September to 1 October 2023, which features a high-profile line-up of writers, historians, politicians and cultural figures.
 It’s a magnificent English country house with a unique and extraordinary history of politics and intrigue, aristocracy and espionage, sex and scandal.
 Ever since 1666, the house has also been known for its literary salon, helping to inspire writers from Alexander Pope and George Bernard Shaw, Jonathan Swift and Lord Tennyson to Sir Winston Churchill.
-The literary festival evokes the spirit of the great writers and potentates who stayed here and continue the tradition of the house as a sanctuary for lovers of literature.
+Established in 2017, the Festival has featured a stellar international cast of novelists, historians, screenwriters, film directors, actors, spies, generals and politicians.
+Sitting regally amid 400 acres of greenery, gardens trailing down to the River Thames, it is easy to see why Cliveden has provided such an inspiring setting for so many writers.

 Read more about our festivals here.